2013 Advent Calendar

 And if you wish to see the Advent Calendars from previous years which featured other recipes and crafts including teas, bath items and yummy tasty things, here are the links:

-These are in reverse order, the most recent recipe is always at the top.
+These are posted in reverse order, the last recipe at the top.

 Dec.
 25 - Cranberry Struedel Corn Muffins

 Cranberry Struedel Corn Muffins Yield 18 muffins